 Sevenoaks Wildlife Reserve covers 73 ha of wetlands and was the first example of a gravel pit site in the UK being developed for nature conservation.
 It lies immediately north of Sevenoaks in Kent.
 Over two thousand species have been identified at the reserve, which is made up of five lakes and a mixed habitat of ponds, flooded pools, reedbeds, and woodland.

 The water levels in the lakes are managed so that, in spring and summer, specially created islands and shallows are exposed.
 This creates feeding and nesting areas for a variety of waders and waterfowl such as moorhens, coots, and great crested grebes.
-The winter months see wildfowl such as snow geese, greylag geese, and tufted ducks regularly using the open water on the lakes.
+The winter months see wildfowl such as greylag geese and tufted ducks regularly using the open water on the lakes and occasional exotic visitors such as snow geese.
 There are numerous bird hides throughout the reserve, which are all free to use and located next to the walking trails.
 Check out the kingfisher hide to look out for kingfishers darting into the water in a flash of blue!

 Average cost: free!

 Best time to visit: all year round, with common wildfowl species being abundant in winter.
 The reserve and nature trails are open daily, from dawn until dusk.